Reductions of QAOA Induced by Classical Symmetries: Theoretical Insights and Practical Implications: Connection to the Literature

 Denote by $m$ and $M$ the respective dimensions of the cyclic subrepresentations of $W$ generated by $\ket{\xi_n}$ under the actions of $\mathfrak{g}_{\Gamma,\mathrm{std}}$ and $\mathfrak{g}_{\Gamma,\mathrm{nat}}$.

 \begin{rmk} One motivation for focusing on these subspaces is rooted in the structure of the Quantum Approximate Optimization Algorithm.
-The state $\ket{\xi_n}$ is the standard choice of initial state for QAOA, and the unitaries appearing in the QAOA circuit are generated by elements of $\mathfrak{g}_{\Gamma,\mathrm{std}}$ (or $\mathfrak{g}_{\Gamma,\mathrm{nat}}$ in the reduced setting).
+The state $\ket{\xi_n}$ is the standard choice of initial state for QAOA, and the unitaries appearing in the QAOA circuit are generated by elements of $\mathfrak{g}_{\Gamma,\mathrm{std}}$.
 Consequently, the entire QAOA evolution starting from $\ket{\xi}$ remains confined to the cyclic subrepresentation up to the final measurement.

 In other words, this subspace captures the effective portion of the Hilbert space that is dynamically accessible to QAOA when initialized in the uniform superposition state.
 Knowing its dimension therefore provides insight into the true degrees of freedom governing the algorithm’s evolution, as opposed to the full ambient Hilbert space. \end{rmk}